What will happen to the U.S. embassy in Kabul?

 Other U.S. embassies have managed to see continued use even after being evacuated or going into disuse, in one form or another.
 The former U.S. embassy in Karachi, designed partly by modernist Richard Neutra and featuring smooth barrel-vaulted roofs, was saved from demolition by Pakistani architectural preservationists after the embassy was relocated, and the building was eventually vacated by the U.S. in 2011.
 In Tehran, the U.S. embassy building made notorious by the 1979 hostage crisis has lived on as a museum, maintained by a wing of Iran’s Revolutionary Guard in the years since diplomatic ties have been cut between the two nations and the U.S. abandoned the building.
 Named the U.S. Den of Espionage Museum, this is one piece of embassy preservation U.S. officials are probably not happy about.

 It’s unclear what, if any, future plans are in place for the U.S. embassy in Kabul.
-After investing hundreds of millions of dollars to build the embassy complex, the U.S. appears to be leaving a very expensive and secure complex of building in the hands of a new occupying force.
+After investing hundreds of millions of dollars to build the embassy complex, the U.S. appears to be leaving a very expensive and secure complex of buildings in the hands of a new occupying force.